LegalMarc/LegalMarc/README.md

 # Marc Mandel — LegalMarc

-Lawyer and builder working at the intersection of **law, privacy, and local-first software**.
+Lawyer and builder working at the intersection of **law, privacy, and software**.

 I build tools for professionals who handle sensitive information and need software that is useful, understandable, and trustworthy.
 Most of what I make is **local-first by default** — your documents stay on your machine — and ships as part of a small family of legal-tech tools I call the **Marc-\* suite**.